 - Add

-ambari.listfile with following content on all your cluster nodes.
+ambari.listfile with the following content on all your cluster nodes.

 File name: sudo vi /etc/apt/sources.list.d/ambari.list